achbintangfebrian/flutter_kasir/API_CONFIGURATION_GUIDE.md

 ### 4. Incorrect API Endpoint (404 Error)
 If you're getting a 404 error or HTML response instead of JSON:
 1. Verify your Laravel routes are correctly defined
-2. Check that your API prefix is correct (usually `/api`)
+2. Check that your API prefix is correct (usually `/api/v1`)
 3. Make sure you have the correct URL structure

 ### 5. API Route Not Found
 If you're getting "Route not found" errors:
 1. Check your `routes/api.php` file in your Laravel project
-2. Ensure you have defined the login and register routes
+2. Ensure you have defined the required API routes
 3. Verify the route prefixes match your frontend configuration

 ## How to Update API Configuration